Golf Tutorials

 Step 1: Form Your Foursome and Set the Stakes

 First, you need four willing players.
-The Round Robin is one of the a must-try for any regular group.
-Before starting, and if you want to make things more competitive as-is the case when betting is at table, decide on the wager.
+The Round Robin is a must-try for any regular group.
+Before starting, and if you want to make things more competitive, decide on the wager.
 This is entirely optional, but it definitely raises the stakes.
 A common bet is something simple, like a $1 or $5 Nassau per match.
 This means the winning team of each six-hole contest wins that amount per point from their opponents.

 Step 2: Determine and Record the Pairings